ClickHouse/clickhouse-docs/docs/en/guides/sre/keeper/clickhouse-keeper-uuid.md

 ---
 sidebar_label: Creating unique ClickHouse Keeper entries
+sidebar_position: 20
 ---

-# Configuring ClickHouse Keeper
+# Configuring ClickHouse Keeper with unique paths

-**Description**
+## Description

-This article describes how to use the built-in `{uuid}` macro setting for creating unique entries in ClickHouse Keeper.
+This article describes how to use the built-in `{uuid}` macro setting to create unique entries in ClickHouse Keeper.
+This provides unique paths in ClickHouse Keeper or ZooKeeper which helps when creating and dropping tables frequently.
+Having unique paths avoids having to wait several minutes for Keeper garbage collection to remove path entries.
-Benefits:
-- provides unique path in ClickHouse Keeper or ZooKeeper.
-- helps when creating and dropping tables frequently.
-It avoids having to wait 8 mins for keeper garbage collection due to entries not being removed in keeper when using same table name.

-**Example Environment**
-3 nodes:
+## Example Environment
+A three node cluster that will be configured to have ClickHouse Keeper on all three nodes, and ClickHouse on two of the nodes.
+This provides ClickHouse Keeper with three nodes (including a tiebreaker node), and a single ClickHouse shard made up of two replicas.

 |node|description|
 |-----|-----|